May 2013

 © Oliver Smart/British Birds

-British Birds: Bird Photographer of the Year 2012 competition
+British Birds: Bird Photograph of the Year 2012 competition

 Having come 18th and 10th in previous entries into this competition I was keen to improve into the top ten.
 Well, I did this and was successful in obtaining 9th place!